-Sure, you’re willing to listen to their stories about the nagging new colleague, difficult family situation or physical discomfort.
-But if they hardly respond to the things you tell them, or immediately relate everything to themselves (no, my relationship isn’t exactly the same as yours), it might be time for change.
+Sure, you’re willing to listen to their stories about the nagging new colleague, difficult family situation, or physical discomfort.
+But if they hardly respond to the things you tell them, or immediately relate everything to themselves (no, my relationship isn’t exactly the same as yours), it might be time for a change.
 Friendships have to be two-way streets.

 Friendship comes in all shapes and sizes and there’s nothing wrong with friends you simply watch movies with or go to the gym with.
-But the best friends should be there for you.
+But best friends should be there for you.
 If they’re not, you might wonder what use the friendship is to you.

-This is probably the #1 sign that something’s off in your friendship: if you’re happy they’re leaving again.
-One thing’s for sure: this friendship only costs you energy, it doesn’t give you any.
+This is probably the #1 sign that something’s off in your friendship: If you’re happy they’re leaving again.
+One thing’s for sure: This friendship only costs you energy, it doesn’t give you any.

 Fighting doesn’t necessarily have to be a bad thing.
 Just like in a relationship, the occasional explosion can clear the air.
 But this only happens when a fight is about something substantial.
 If you guys keep fussing about little things, all this negativity gets under your skin.